Qualifications for SSDI Eligibility

 • Stepchildren and grandchildren of a disabled person, under certain circumstances

-• Spouse, if you are 62 years old or you care for your spouse’s minor child under 16
+• A spouse, if you are 62 years old or you care for your spouse’s minor child under 16

 • Young adults who are disabled before age 22

-If you are an adult who becomes disabled, you must meet the following to qualify for disability payments:
+If you are an adult who becomes disabled, you must meet the following requirements to get SSDI:

-• Not only can you not do the work you were doing, but you also can’t do other types of work, either.
+• You can no longer do the work you were doing, but you also can’t do other types of work.

 • It’s unlikely that you’ll be able to work for at least one year or longer, or your condition is likely to result in death.

-• You have enough work history to qualify for benefits.
+• You have enough employment history to qualify for benefits.

-If you are the spouse of a disabled worker, and you are 62 years old or older, you may receive SSDI payments based on your spouse’s work history.
+If you are the spouse of a disabled worker, married for at least one year, and 62 years old or older, you may receive SSDI payments based on your spouse’s work history.
 If you collect a higher Social Security payment based on your own earnings record, you are not eligible.

-Alternatively, if you care for your spouse’s minor child, who is under the age of 16, you may qualify for benefits.
+Alternatively, if you care for your spouse’s minor child, who is under the age of 16 or disabled, you may meet the requirements for SSDI eligibility.

 If you are the surviving spouse of a deceased worker, you may qualify for SSDI payments if you are: